Windows OS Hub

 • Find the drive, which file system is identified as RAW and select Proceedtestdisk select raw disk

-• Then select the type of the partition table on the drive.
+• Then select the type of partition table on the drive.
 As a rule, it is automatically identified as Intel for MBR partitions or EFI GPT for the GPT table.
-However, in some cases you should select Nonetestdisk select partition table intel (mbr)
+However, in some cases, you should select Nonetestdisk select partition table intel (mbr)

 • To start analyzing the drive data structure, select Analyze and then Quick Search on the next screenanalyse volume

 Tip.
-Quite a useful feature of viewing files in a file system gives an opportunity to recover separate folders or files to another drive.
+Quite a useful feature of viewing files in a file system allows recovering separate folders or files to another drive.
 To do it, press C in the view mode.

 found old ntfs partition

 Tip.
-Bear in mind, that if you recover the system disk this way, besides the partition containing Windows OS, there can be other partitions, like boot partition, recovery environment, etc. To understand the structure of Windows partitions, I recommend to read the articles one, two, three.
-If the boot sector of the drive is damaged, TestDisk will prompt you to try recover it using Rebuild BS option.
+Bear in mind, that if you recover the system disk this way, besides the partition containing Windows OS, there can be other partitions, like boot partition, recovery environment, etc. To understand the structure of Windows partitions, I recommend reading articles one, two, and three.
+If the boot sector of the drive is damaged, TestDisk will prompt you to try to recover it using Rebuild BS option.

 write partition structure to disk